websake/Minimal/README.md

 ==

-LC is a fork of zh2
+Minimal is a fork of zh2

 ——————————————————————————————————————